tinayiluo0322/Heart_Attack_Analysis/README.md

 ### Description

-Step1: In the requirements.txt, adding pandas 2.1.0.
+Step1: In the requirements.txt, I added pandas 2.1.0.

 Step2: In the main.py, I created a Python Script.
 It includes

        + a `readfile` function, which reads a CSV file and returns the summary statistics.

        + a 'graph' function which provides visual context on the CSV data.

 Step3: In the test_main.py, I wrote a test function `test_readfile` , which checks the summary statistics of `emails.csv`.

        + check the mean value of the second column (letter "the") in emails.csv

        + check the median value of the second column (letter "the") in emails.csv

        + check the standard deviation value of the second column (letter "the") in emails.csv

-Step4: I generate summary report (PDF or markdown) from Jupyter Notebook
+Step4: I generated summary report (PDF or markdown) from Jupyter Notebook

 ### Check Format and Test Approval Image